mukeshjakkula-rtl/UART_transmitter/README.md

-****UART_transmitter****

-Designed uart transmitter which can send the data at a speed of 1156000 symbols per seconds (baud_rate = 1156000).
-Txclock = 50Mhz Tperiod = 20ns & data_width = 8bitswe calculate the error missmatch it is of +0.59% for Tx.
+**UART Transmitter**

+This project implements a UART transmitter capable of sending serial data at a target baud rate of 1,156,000 symbols/second.

+Design Parameters

+TX clock frequency: 50 MHz

+Clock period: 20 ns

+Data width: 8 bits

+Target baud rate: 1,156,000 bps

+Bit Timing Calculation

+The ideal time for one UART bit is:

+1 / 1,156,000 ≈ 865.05 ns

+With a 50 MHz clock:

+50 MHz / 1,156,000 ≈ 43

-1/1156000 = 865.05ns is the time for each bit to stay on the tx_out line.
+Therefore, each bit is held on the tx_out line for 43 clock cycles.

-so accoding to the 50Mhz clock 50Mhz/1156000 = ~43 so each bit has to stay 43 clock cycles in tx_out line for 50Mhz clock.

-so the actual baudrate is 50Mhz/43 = 1162790.
+Actual Generated Baud Rate
+Actual baud rate = 50 MHz / 43 ≈ 1,162,790 bps

+Baud Rate Error Analysis

-so the error between the intended baudrate and the generated baudrate is:
+The percentage mismatch between the intended and generated baud rates is:

-                 (1156000 - 1162790)/1156000 = +0.59% (good < 1%)

-error of missmatch:
+(1,162,790 − 1,156,000) / 1,156,000 = +0.59%

+A baud rate error of +0.59% is well within acceptable UART limits (typically < 1%), ensuring reliable data transmission.